Latent-space disentanglement with untrained generator networks for the isolation of different motion types in video data: Numerical Experiments

 \subsection{Synthetic data}

 The first test problem, consisting of 80 frames with 64$\times$64 pixels, corresponds to a synthetic example displaying two nested disks and is represented in Figure \ref{oriph}.
-A more compact representation of this dynamic image can be observed in Figure \ref{fig:simpvid}, where a vertical slice of the image (marked in red on the left image), is displayed over time (and can be seen on the right image) clearly showing temporal changes.
+A more compact representation of this dynamic image can be observed in Figure \ref{fig:phantom_ground_truth} (left), where a vertical slice of the image (marked in red on the left image), is displayed over time (and can be seen on the right image) clearly showing temporal changes.
 This representation will be used throughout the paper.

-In this example, three cardiac motion cycles are simulated by dilation of the internal disk while two simulated breathing motion cycles are represented by shearing of the whole image.
+In this example, three cardiac motion cycles are simulated by dilation of the internal disk while approximately two simulated breathing motion cycles are represented by shearing of the whole image.
 Note that the size of the frames over time is maintained constant.
-The ground truth one-dimensional motion information, henceforth referred to as motion triggers, that was used to parametrize the different types of motions is displayed in Figure \ref{subfig:motion_trigger}.
-Note that this is the information that defines one (or both in a reference scenario) of the latent variables $(z^1(t))_{t=1}^T$ and $(z^2(t))_{t=1}^T$.
+The ground truth one-dimensional motion information, i.e., the motion triggers, that was used to parametrize the different types of motions is displayed in Figure \ref{fig:phantom_ground_truth} (right).
+Note that the motion trigger for respiratory motion is provided to our method via the latent variable $(z^2(t))_{t=1}^T$, while the motion trigger for cardiac motion is an unknown optimization variable.

 The generator modeling the solution for this example, as defined in Equation \eqref{eq:generator_network}, corresponds to a standard deep convolutional neural network (CNN) with 5 layers, where transpose two-dimensional convolutions are used for all convolutions in \eqref{eq:generator_network} and no biases are used.
 The network parameters are given as follows.
-Number of channels: $[64,128,64,32,16,1]$, (square) kernel size: $[4,4,4,4,4]$, stride: $[1,2,2,2,2]$, padding: $[0,1,1,1,1]$, activation functions: $[\text{Tanh},\text{LeakyReLU},\text{Tanh},\text{LeakyReLU},\text{Tanh}]$.
+Number of channels: $[64,128,64,32,16,1]$, (square) kernel size: $[4,4,4,4,4]$, stride: $[1,2,2,2,2]$, padding: $[0,1,1,1,1]$, activation functions: $[\text{Tanh},$ $\text{LeakyReLU},$ $\text{Tanh},$ $\text{LeakyReLU},$ $\text{Tanh}]$.
 In total, the network has $3.03360 \times 10^{5}$ parameters.
 The latent space $Z \in \mathbb{R}^{64}$ is split into 62 static components and 2 dynamic components.
-Blocks of $[4000,4000]$ epochs with learning rates $[0.01,0.005]$ are used for the Adam optimizer.
-An example plot of the loss value history throughout the iterations can be found in Figure \ref{loss_history_phantom}.
-The latent variables are always initialized randomly from a uniform distribution on the interval $[0, 1)$, and the network weights are initialized orthogonally following \cite{orthwei}.
+Blocks of $[4000,4000,4000,4000]$ epochs with learning rates $[0.01,0.005,0.001,0.0005]$ are used for the Adam optimizer.
+The latent variables are initialized randomly from a uniform distribution on $[0, 1)$, and the network weights are initialized with Pytorch self-initialization.